lauslim12/lauslim12/README.md

 ## 🧰 Specializations

-I am very comfortable when using these technologies.
+I am very comfortable when using these technologies listed below,

 - C, and C++ for embedded systems, competitive programming, and lightweight projects
 - HTML5, (S)CSS, JavaScript (ES6+), React.js, and Pug/Jade for front-end development
-- Node.js, PHP, Golang, CodeIgniter, Express.js for back-end development
+- Node.js (Express.js), PHP (CodeIgniter, Laravel), Golang for back-end development
 - MariaDB, MySQL, and MongoDB (NoSQL) for database development
-- Python for general purpose programming language and science related things
+- Python / Jupyter for general purpose programming language and science related things
 - IBM Cloud Services for Cloud Computing
 - Git, Heroku, Docker, Travis for DevOps

 ## 🤷 Rarely Used

 I used them once or twice, but I rarely use them now.
+Following are the technologies,

 - Angular
 - Bootstrap and jQuery (I use them often for rapid prototyping)